-You will also be among the first educators to have the opportunity to visit Great Camps Sagamore and Uncas.
+You will also have the opportunity to visit Great Camps Sagamore and Uncas.
 These camps, also built and designed by Durant, are National Historic Landmark sites that catered to leisure and recreational interests of Gilded Age elite families.
 The Vanderbilt family retreat, Sagamore (for the Native American term “sachem”) was built in 1897 and purchased in 1901 by Alfred Gwynne Vanderbilt, the great grandson of Cornelius “Commodore” Vanderbilt.
 The camp maintains 27 original buildings on nearly 10 acres, restored to their 1897 condition.
 J. P. Morgan owned Uncas, now privately owned, named after a character in James Fennimore Cooper’s novel The Last of the Mohicans.
 Uncas is architecturally significant as the first “compound plan” camp, designed and built as a single plan, rather than evolving over time as was the case at Pine Knot.
 Durant’s opulent, Swiss chalet-influenced architectural style, common to all three camps, is a reinterpretation of the rustic American log cabin.
 All three sites maintain original structures that illustrate the Adirondack architectural style, which influenced subsequent building designs as seen throughout the National Park Service.

 In addition to the Great Camps themselves, you will engage in learning experiences with nearby partner, the Adirondack Museum, which houses artifacts representing the people, industries, and arts of the region.
 The museum’s industrial history collections illustrate the tension between the “wilderness ideal” of unspoiled nature and a late 19th century industrial economy as evidenced in the region’s economically important timber, rail, and mining industries.
 As the exhibits so clearly document, the Adirondack region was as much an industrial site as any Gilded Age city and faced the same economic, labor and class dilemmas as Pittsburgh, Cleveland, or Chicago.

-On Sunday evening, you will gather for dinner and an opening reception at SUNY Cortland’s Alumni House, and meet history professors, Kevin Sheets and Randi Storch from SUNY Cortland’s history department, who will facilitate the week’s program and events, and Kerri Freese, Forever Wild’s project assistant.
+On Sunday evening, you will gather for dinner and an opening session at SUNY Cortland’s Alumni House, and meet history professors, Kevin Sheets and Randi Storch from SUNY Cortland’s history department, who will facilitate the week’s program and events, and Kerri Freese, Forever Wild’s project assistant.
 At this opening event, you will be briefed on the week’s activities and logistics and introduced to the technology we will be using for the group projects.